 All the top 100 was at the hotel and it was my morning to cook.
 They told me to get dressed and all I remember is getting all the way to set and right before I was cued to cook I looked down and had absolutely nothing on!

 Before I knew it, Gordon walked out and told me to fuck off so I ran back to the hotel to get dressed knowing that this was do or die for me.
 I was so embarassed and all the contestants were laughing at me.

 By the time I got back to the set I had all three judges waiting for me and they told me that regardless of what I was going to cook it was going to be a no!
 I was pissed off and that’s the last thing I remembered.
 In my dream I was so frustrated!

 It was an awful dream.
 I woke up sweating after it, I thought it was real!”

 From Christine Kim:

 “I had a crazy dream before I knew I got accepted to top 100.

 In the dream, I was hanging with my friends.
 Then a MC lady appeared out of nowhere and said to me, “Congratulations!
 You have been accepted in the top 100 of Masterchef!
 You have an hour to shop for your ingredients in this store, and to prepare you food for the judges.
 Good luck!”

-So I was like “Holy shit what?”
+So I was like “WHAT!?”
 And I ran to the grocery store, and I had no idea what to make, and I had no idea what was in this grocery store.
 So I bought a bunch of random ingredients that I knew how to use and then I woke up really nervous and stressed because of my limited time to prepare.

 It turns out that we shopped at a Ralphs that looked EXACTLY like the one in my dream, aisles and everything.
 I have this thing, where my dreams give me MAJOR Deja Vu, more often than not.”